samstav/simpl/README.md

 The following environment variables can be set to configure checkmate:

-**CHECKMATE_CONNECTION_STRING**: a sql-alchemy connection string pointing to the database store for checkmate.
+**CHECKMATE_CONNECTION_STRING**: a sql-alchemy or mongodb connection string pointing to the database store for checkmate.
+Examples:

+    sqlite:////var/checkmate/data/db.sqlite

+    mongodb://localhost/checkmate

+Note: to connect to mongodb, also install the pymongo client library:

+    $ pip install pymongo  # you probably need to sudo this

 **CHECKMATE_DOMAIN**: a default DNS domain to use for resources created.